Promethei Terra: Lobate debris aprons

 Lobate debris aprons may be a major source of water for future Mars colonists.
-Their major advantage over other sources of Martian water are that they can easily mapped from orbit and they are closer to the equator where manned missions are more likely to land.
+Their major advantage over other sources of Martian water are that they can easily mapped from orbit and they are closer to the equator where crewed missions are more likely to land.

 Glacier-like forms

 Many formations are probably glaciers or the remains of old glaciers because they look so much like glaciers on the Earth.

 Gullies

 Gullies occur on steep slopes, especially on the walls of craters.
 Gullies are believed to be relatively young because they have few, if any craters.
 Moreover, they lie on top of sand dunes which themselves are considered to be quite young.
 Usually, each gully has an alcove, channel, and apron.
 Some studies have found that gullies occur on slopes that face all directions, others have found that the greater number of gullies are found on poleward facing slopes, especially from 30-44 S.

 For years, many believed that gullies were formed by running water, but further observations demonstrate that they may be formed by dry ice.
 Recent studies describe using the High Resolution Imaging Science Experiment (HiRISE) camera on MRO to examine gullies at 356 sites, starting in 2006.
 Thirty-eight of the sites showed active gully formation.
 Before-and-after images demonstrated the timing of this activity coincided with seasonal carbon dioxide frost and temperatures that would not have allowed for liquid water.
 When dry ice frost changes to a gas, it may lubricate dry material to flow especially on steep slopes.
 In some years frost, perhaps as thick as 1 meter, triggers avalanches.
 This frost contains mostly dry ice, but also has tiny amounts of water ice.